karinakolos/rsschool-cv/cv.md

 ## About me:

 I am 23 years old.
-I am currently taking two courses in front-end development.
+I am currently learning two courses in front-end development.
 My goal is to learn everything new and interesting, to develop in an interesting direction for myself.
 I can spend a lot of time doing what I'm interested in.
 My main strengths are in fast learning and mindfulness .
 I want to get the knowledge and skills that will be enough for employment in the company.

 ---